ZacSweers/inspector/README.md

 Features:
 - Annotation processor that generates validator implementations
 - Supports a service-loader-based extensions API via `InspectorExtension`
+  - First party implementations are under the `compiler-extensions` directory
 - Works just like auto-value-gson or auto-value-moshi
 - Has support for Android support annotations and RAVE annotations